WELCOME TO FAMILY CAMP

 CLOTHING

+Our private island cove offers a relaxed setting.
 Casual clothes such as t-shirts, jeans, shorts, and sweatshirts are ideal.
-Keep in mind that it is cool in the morning and evening and can be breezy during the day, so you will want a sweatshirt and/or jacket.
+Keep in mind that it is cool in the morning and evening and can be breezy during the day.
+You will want a sweatshirt and/or jacket.
 On the last evening of camp, there will be an opportunity to dress up a bit and celebrate together at our “banquet” with a photographer available to take family photos beforehand.
 See our recommended Packing List for more details.

 BEDDING

-You will need to bring your own sleeping bag and pillow (or bedding) for each family member.
+You will need to bring a sleeping bag and pillow (or bedding) for each family member.
 Each cabin has one full-size mattress and twin bunks.
-Pack-n-play port-a-cribs are available for babies, but you will need to bring your own bedding for the port-a-crib.
+Port-a-cribs are available for babies, but you will need to bring your own bedding for the port-a-crib.

 ACCOMMODATIONS

 We will assign your cabin or tent cabin prior to your arrival in camp based on the size of your family.
 We will consider requests made during registration on a first-come, first-served basis.
-All cabins and tent cabins have one double-size memory foam mattress and quality foam twin mattresses on the bunks.
+All cabins and tent cabins have one full-size memory foam mattress and quality foam twin mattresses on the bunks.
 We suggest you do not bring food into your cabin.
 Critters are very good at finding snacks!
 We have camper food storage in the Lighthouse Dining Hall.
 Please note that there is no electricity in the cabins or tent cabins, so feel free to bring a battery-powered lantern.
+All cabins are supplied with a fire extinguisher.

 BATH PAVILION